nikitavoloboev/data/programming-languages/swift/swift-libraries/swift-libraries.md

 - [Combining protocols in Swift (2022)](https://www.swiftbysundell.com/articles/combining-protocols-in-swift/)
 - [Swift Package Manager](https://github.com/apple/swift-package-manager)
 - [LicenseKit](https://github.com/danielsaidi/LicenseKit) - Helps you protect your Swift-based apps and libraries with a commercial license.
+- [spmready](https://github.com/StatusQuo/spmready) - Tool to check if all your pods are ready to migrate to swift package manager.